 Educational Research Review Process

-The Academy is responsible for the scientific review and approval of educational research with the following as research subjects: HMS medical students, and faculty who teach medical students.
-In both cases, the Academy Scientific Review Committee will review the application to ensure proposals meet acceptable standards of scientific rigor and merit and align with the HMS educational mission, values, and priorities.
+The Academy is responsible for the scientific review and approval of educational research with HMS students as research subjects.
+The Academy Scientific Review Committee will review the application to ensure proposals meet acceptable standards of scientific rigor and merit and align with the HMS educational mission, values, and priorities.
 All questions related to the Academy approval process can be directed to firstname.lastname@example.org.

 How do I get started?